arochadaniel/zip-lookup/README.md

 ## Frontend

 The frontend was built with React.js, TypeScript, Apollo GraphQL and MUI.
 The project was initially created with CRA.
 Inside the modules folder you will find a `features` folder where all the business logic is handled, a `core` folder where all the necessary tecnologies for the application to work are located, and a `testing` folder where all the testing utils and base components are located.

+For the countries selection, I used the [REST Countries API](https://restcountries.com/).

 All tests are inside each spec folder in each feature.